Chicago Motorcycle Accident Lawyer

 Chicago Motorcycle Accident FAQs

-How Long Do I Have to File a Motorcycle Accident Claim in Chicago?
+How Long do I Have to File a Motorcycle Accident Claim in Chicago?

 When we examine 735 ILCS 5/13-202, we can see that injury claims should be filed within two years from the date the injury occurred.
 This means that Chicago motorcycle accident victims must file a lawsuit against the alleged negligent party within two years from the date of the accident.
-Failure to file a motorcycle accident lawsuit within these required time frames will likely result in the case being dismissed, which means the injured motorcyclist will recover no compensation for their losses.
+Failure to file a claim within these required time frames will likely result in the case being dismissed, which means the injured motorcyclist will recover no compensation for their losses.

 What If the Driver in a Motorcycle Accident Didn’t Have Insurance?